 Government Information Policies

-For assistance with government information visit the reference desk.
+For assistance with government information visit the research desk.

 Government Documents are housed chiefly in the South Basement, in the mircoforms room on the North Second Floor, and in the map room.

 Tutt Library has been a selective Federal Government Document Depository since 1880.
 Over the years the library has maintained one of the best historical collections of U.S. Government Documents in the surrounding region, with some publications dating from 1774.